Potassium Phosphate Tablets

 Use this medicine (potassium phosphate tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Melt in 6 to 8 ounces (180 to 240 mL) of water.
+- Dissolve in 6 to 8 ounces (180 to 240 mL) of water.
 Let soak for 2 to 5 minutes or more if needed and stir.

-- Take this medicine with meals and at bedtime or as you have been told by your doctor.
+- Take this medicine (potassium phosphate tablets) with meals and at bedtime or as you have been told by your doctor.

 What do I do if I miss a dose?